rivernews/appl-tracky-spa/docs/dev/README.md

         - [SO Post: What is mapDispatchToProps?](https://stackoverflow.com/a/40068198/9814131)
         - [Container Components](https://medium.com/@learnreact/container-components-c0e67432e005)
     - Know how to use `mapDispatchToProps` in Typescript. (how to setup typings properly)
+- [ ] Comply the "Container Component" convention / pattern.
+[The SO post](https://stackoverflow.com/a/40068198/9814131) describe what it actually looks like (also the Medium post in the answer), and [this post](https://www.thegreatcodeadventure.com/the-react-plus-redux-container-pattern/) has some really good illustration, and a high level step-by-step guide to use Container Component pattern to facilitate usage of dispatch.
+    1. Design our components.
 - [ ] Build the page UI (basic)

 ## UX Design: Reflection for Frontend UI: